cwschupp/Treatment-Recommender/README.md

-Preliminary Proposal (Clayton Schupp)
+Let's Help Scratch That Itch
 ===

-Let's Help Scratch That Itch
----

 Psoriasis is a common skin condition that changes the life cycle of skin cells and caused them to build up rapidly on the surface of the skin.
 These extra